zejiran/openai-textbox-mentions/README.md

 - Google Cloud Platform
 - Vercel

-## Features

-### AI User Generator

-You can go to `http://<hostname>:<port>/generate/users` for testing the creation of 25 users with GPT, split them into customers or employees, and then store these in a Elasticsearch index.

-[image]

-## User Mentions Dashboard

 ## Usage

 You can demo directly this project by going to https://[TODO] or instead configure your own deployment as explained below.